astoeckel/wireless_doorbell/README.md

 ## Manual

 The firmware automatically decides whether it acts as the receiver or transmitter depending on the presence of the 50 Hz pulse from the yellow wire in the above diagram.
-Once a stable series of 50 Hz pulse are received, the device is in `transmitter` mode.
+Once a stable series of 50 Hz pulse are received, the device is in “transmitter” mode.

+### Antenna
+Note that the antenna on the board is designed for 868 MHz and does not have a large gain (close the solder bridge `J` on the board to activate the internal antenna).
+In the final device, I'm using [this antenna](https://www.instructables.com/433-MHz-Coil-loaded-antenna/) ([PDF instructions by Ben Schueler](https://drive.google.com/file/d/1E9KPAPJrZRgGLOQqwd2-3-Px0MuSVreY/view)) soldered directly to the RFM26W module (the antenna is not connected to the PCB).

 ### Receiver